Morph Search

 Search Range

-You can choose whether you want search results to be constrained to verse or chapter boundaries.
+You can choose whether you want search results to be constrained to verse or chapter boundaries by clicking Verse.

 Bible Sections